Philc90/aws-sa-associate-saac03/0400-TECH_FUNDAMENTALS/00_LEARNINGAIDS/TechFundamentals-DNS-Notes.md

     - has zone, name servers, zone file
       - authoritative for domain
     - records for domain: e.g. www.netflix.com
+- *Registry*: organisation maintains the zones for a TLD (e.g .ORG)
+- *Registrar*: organisation has relationships with the .org TLD zone manager allowing domain registration. sells domain names to the public

 # Walking the (DNS) tree
 - What do we want from DNS?
 DNS's job is to locate authoritative zone which hosts DNS records you need